Chanel West Coast’s Dominatrix-Style Corset Has Instagram Saying ‘Spank Me’

 A fierce and somewhat-alarmed facial expression sees this sensation looking to her right.
 What’s causing the look isn’t clarified.
 The caption merely points towards Chanel’s latest “Sharon Stoned” track.
 That, however, does provide some pointers.
 Given the “stoned” part, the smoking cigarette being held in Chanel’s right hand may well be a joint.

 Today’s picture follows a similar one documented yesterday by The Inquisitr.
 Much like the “50 shades of Chanel” comment left on yesterday’s picture, today’s ones are proving playfully risqué.
-One fan wrote the following:
+One fan wrote, “Spank me”

 “Wow looking dangerous and slaying the game,” came from another user.
 Chanel was also called “a spicy little dominatrix.”
 Other comments appeared more geared towards the possible marijuana indulgence.
 “Pass it,” one user wrote.